I-eerr-I/basemath/README.md

 ```

 As you can mention, the string output of bNUM object useing format ([number]).base: (10).10, (1010).2, (A).16 and etc
+bNUM uses local list ORDER to represent and operate with any element of any base.
+ORDER list consists of strings that are representations of any-base digits:
+ORDER = ['0', '1', '2', '3', '4', ..., 'A', 'B', 'C', ..., 'a', 'b', 'c', ..., !1A, !1B, !1C, ..........]
+**THE ELEMENTS ARE CASE-SENSETIVE!
+SO YOU SHOULD PASS INTO bNUM STRINGS AND LISTS KNOWING THAT, E.G. 'A' IS DIFFERENT THAN 'a':
+'A' = 10, 'B' = 11, ..., 'Z' = 35, 'a' = 36, 'b' = 37, ..., 'z' = 61, '!1A' = 62, '!1B' = 63, ...***

+As you can seed, starting after 'z' it goes '!1A' - in syntax to use next other any-base digits.
+Than, it's coming as ![period of repeating number]letter
+The '!' sign is useing for indication about single digit.
+After this sign goes number to indicate the amount of period repearing of the same type of representation, like 'a', 'b', 'c'...
+Then, it goes letter sign.

 ### The attributes of bNUM object:
  * **string** - string representation of number: bNUM(10, 2).string -> '1010'